segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 ## Programming Paradigms

-Programming paradigms are the fundamental approaches guiding how we design and organize computer programs.
-We'll focus on the main ones: imperative programming, declarative programming, and some subsets for each of these two.
+Programming paradigms are styles of programming that guide how we design and organize computer programs.

-<b>Imperative programming</b> is like giving direct instructions to the computer, detailing each step needed to
-accomplish a task.
-It's procedural and explicit.
-In contrast, <b>declarative programming</b> focuses on describing the desired outcome rather than the step-by-step process.
-It's about stating "what" you want, not "how" to get there.

-Within these paradigms are subsets like <b>object-oriented programming</b>, which organizes code into reusable objects, and <b>functional programming</b>, treating computation as the evaluation of mathematical functions.

-Different programming paradigms may offer alternative approaches that can be more suitable for certain types of problems.
-For example, functional programming is often favored for problems involving data transformations and concurrency, while declarative programming can be advantageous for expressing complex business logic.
+We have a variety of paradigm types, but as part of this series of lectures, we will focus on the main ones: Imperative Programming, Declarative Programming, and a couple of subsets for each.

+This post specifically targets <b>Imperative Programming</b>, the rest of the paradigms will follow with consecutive blog posts.

-## Imperative Paradigm
+## Imperative Programming

-Imperative programming is a style that revolves around defining a sequence of steps for the computer to follow in order to solve a specific problem.
-At its core, it's about instructing the computer on how to perform tasks, step by step.
+Imperative programming is a style that revolves around defining a sequence of steps for the computer to follow to solve a specific problem.
+At its core, it’s about instructing the computer on how to perform tasks, step by step.

 Key to the imperative paradigm is the concept of <b>mutable state</b> and <b> control flow</b>.
 You define variables to hold data, and these variables can be modified throughout the execution of the program.
 This mutable state allows for